Andrew-Eathan/pngfucker/README.md

 If no seed is specified, a random one is picked.

 #### `-staticseed (def.
 0, 0 - no, 1 - yes)`
-Using `-staticseed 1` means that the internal seed for each frame of an APNG will be different, creating a jittery corruption effect to it.
+Using `-staticseed 0` means that the internal seed for each frame of an APNG will be different, creating a jittery corruption effect to it.
+Using `-staticseed 1` keeps it constant across all frames, so that your eyes don't go pop from the corruption
-That doesn't affect the reproducibility of the APNG however, and using the same -seed value will yield the same corruption with APNGs!
+That doesn't affect the ability to recreate the APNG corruption, so using the same -seed value will yield the same corruption with APNGs!

 #### `-clamp (def.
 1, 0 - no, 1 - yes)`
 This "localises" the corruption on a transparent image/APNG, ignoring corruption outside the "main area" of the image (unless its pixel delta is >64)